-- 61. In response to paragraph 61 of the FASOC, the Defendant: - (a) denies that, if SC Jarnet is found to have tapped the Plaintiff on the shoulder, this constituted a battery; - (b) says that tapping someone on the shoulder to get that person's attention is a form of physical contact "utterly without fault" as part of the ordinary conduct of daily life; - (c) denies that the ordinary search performed by SC George constituted a battery on the basis that the touching was lawfully justified by s 21 of LEPRA; and - (d) says that SC George used such force as was reasonably necessary to carry out the function of conducting an ordinary search in accordance with s 230 of LEPRA. - 62.
-The Defendant denies paragraph 62 of the FASOC. - 63.
-In response to paragraph 63 of the FASOC, the Defendant: - (a) refers to and repeats paragraph 62 of this defence above; and - (b) otherwise does not admit whether the Plaintiff felt imminent fear.
+- 61. In response to The Defendant admits paragraph 61 of the FASOC, but does not plead to the particulars as it is not required to plead to those matters styled as particulars.the Defendant: - (a) denies that, if SC Jarnet is found to have tapped the Plaintiff on the shoulder, this constituted a battery; - (b) says that tapping someone on the shoulder to get that person's attention is a form of physical contact "utterly without fault" as part of the ordinary conduct of daily life; - (c) denies that the ordinary search performed by SC George constituted a battery on the basis that the touching was lawfully justified by s 21 of LEPRA; and - (d) says that SC George used such force as was reasonably necessary to carry out the function of conducting an ordinary search in accordance with s 230 of LEPRA. - 62.
+The Defendant denies In answer to paragraph 62 and 63 of the FASOC-, the Defendant: (a) admits admits that, on or about 20 July 2018, in the absence of any lawful justification and in the absence of consent to carrying out any of the directions given to her, the plaintiff was in imminent fear that if she did not comply with the Police Officers' directions, that a Police Officer (and/or other Police Officers) would use force to carry out the directions and was thereby assaulted;" - (b) does not plead to the particulars as it is not required to plead to those matters styled as particulars; and - (c) refers to and repeats paragraph 62 of this defence above; and - (d) otherwise does not admit whether the Plaintiff felt imminent fear. - (e) otherwise denies the paragraph. - 63.
+There is no independent [63] to this Defence.